DQNEO/go-samples/parser/README.md

-# a minimal go compiler for hello world
+# a minimal go compiler to do "hello world"

 ## Characteristics
 * Make the most use of go/* pakcages